vishudhshah/league-analysis/README.md

 ## Hypothesis Testing

 In this section, I aim to determine whether there is a (positive) relationship between securing the first Baron and the amount of gold a team has at the 20-minute mark of the game.
-In League of Legends, gold is a key resource that players use to buy items and improve their champions' stats, and is thought by many to be the most important resource in the game and a good indicator of whether a team is winning or losing.
+In order to show a positive relationship, I choose the difference in mean gold between teams that get the first Baron and teams that do not get the first Baron as my test statistic, without taking the absolute value.

 **Null Hypothesis**: The distribution of gold (at minute 20) of teams that get the first baron is the same as the distribution of gold (at minute 20) of teams that do not get the first baron.